MicrosoftDocs/Devices-docs/surface/surface-recommended-peripherals.md

 # Recommended peripherals for new Surface devices

-This page lists the results of extensive testing for external monitors, docks, cables, and adapters for the latest Surface devices, including Surface Pro 9, Surface Pro 9 with 5G, and Surface Studio 2 +.
+This page lists the results of extensive testing for external monitors, docks, cables, and adapters for the latest Surface devices, including Surface Pro 9, Surface Pro 9 with 5G, and Surface Laptop 5.

 ## Recommended Monitors